Dmitri Kharine: Chelsea

-With Chelsea, Kharine impressed in their run to the 1994 FA Cup Final – though he conceded four goals in the final itself – and then the club's UEFA Cup Winners' Cup run a year later, where they reached the semi-finals in their first European campaign since the 1970s.
+With Chelsea, Kharin impressed in their run to the 1994 FA Cup Final – though he conceded four goals in the final itself – and then the club's UEFA Cup Winners' Cup run a year later, where they reached the semi-finals in their first European campaign since the 1970s.
 His later years at the club were blighted by injury problems and the signing of Dutch goalkeeper Ed de Goey, which limited him to 20 appearances in his last three seasons.
 In total, he played in 146 games for Chelsea.

-Kharine was not fit for inclusion in Chelsea's FA Cup Final triumph at the end of the 1996–97 season (Norwegian Frode Grodås played instead), and was not chosen in the squad for the Cup Winners' Cup and League Cup final victories a year later.
-When Gianluca Vialli became Chelsea manager he established de Goey as the club's first choice goalkeeper; Kharine was limited to five appearances that season, mainly in cup games.
+Kharin was not fit for inclusion in Chelsea's FA Cup Final triumph at the end of the 1996–97 season (Norwegian Frode Grodås played instead), and was not chosen in the squad for the Cup Winners' Cup and League Cup final victories a year later.
+When Gianluca Vialli became Chelsea manager he established de Goey as the club's first choice goalkeeper; Kharin was limited to five appearances that season, mainly in cup games.
 He remained at the club as a reserve goalkeeper for a further two seasons after this.

 Celtic

-Kharine signed for Scottish side Celtic in the summer of 1999 on a free transfer.
+Kharin signed for Scottish side Celtic in the summer of 1999 on a free transfer.
 He arrived at Celtic Park as the first signing of new management team John Barnes and Kenny Dalglish, but injury problems ensured that he played just 11 games for the club (8 in the league).